SammoMichael/highARglyphs/README.md

 ```
 ### 3d AR Flashcards
 * AR.js javaScript Augmented Library implemented inside a React component
-* gltf and obj 3d model formats are supported for convenient study by doctors, engineers and other spatially complex research fields
+* gltf and obj 3d model formats are supported for convenient study by doctors, engineers and other spatially complex research
 ```javaScript